kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 ## Testing the images locally

 To test the ISO file locally QEMU can be used.
 In order to test Secure Boot components you need an ed2k firmware with secureboot in QEMU.
-If you don't have QEMU locally and/or you don't have the correct dependencies you can follow the steps below that build a container image with QEMU and the needed dependencies and uses it to run the ISO file.
+If you don't have QEMU locally and/or you don't have the correct dependencies you can follow the steps below that build a container image with QEMU and the needed dependencies and use that container to run the ISO file in a VM with Docker.

-1. Build the container image with the dependencies (note to replace disk, VM size and ISO file name):
+1. Build the container image with the QEMU/Secure Boot dependencies (note to replace disk, VM size and ISO file name):

 ```bash
 docker build -t fedora-qemu -<<DOCKER